samtron1412/docs/operating-system/terminal-multiplexer.md

 - The multiplexer starts a session and this session can detach (for example if the network connection is dropped).
 Since the session does not end, the processes are not sent a "hangup" signal ([SIGHUP][2]) and are not terminated.

 ## Multiple windows
+- Multiple terminal sessions can be created, each of which usually runs a single application.
+- The windows are numbered, each window has its own scroll-back buffer.
+- Windows can be split-screened.

 ## Session Sharing
 - Allow multiple computers to connect to the same session at once.